awgraves/key-value-store/README.md

 The `test_client` is a separate service that provides its own REST API that connects to the `kv_service` and verifies its functionality.

-The test client API is exposed on default host: `http://localhost:8081` and the base url path is also `/api/v1` (mirroring the kv_service).
+The test client API is exposed by default at: `http://localhost:8081/api/v1`.

-GET requests to the following endpoints will return a 200 response with a success message if the test scenario passes, otherwise it will return a status code 500 with additional error details.
+GET requests to the following endpoints will return a 200 response with a success message if the test scenario passes, otherwise they will return a status code 500 with additional error details.
 | Endpoint | Description | Success Response Format | Error Response Format |
 | --------------- | -------------------------------------------------------------- | -------------------------------- | --------------------------------- |
 | /test_deletion | Verifies a key can be set and then deleted | {"message": msg} | {"message": msg, "error": err} |